-Milan is getting ready to host one of the coolest events of the year, Design Week, the biggest international design fair that will take place between 17 and 22 April.
+Milan is getting ready to host one of the coolest events of the year, the Design Week, the biggest international design event that will take place between 17 and 22 April.

-Milan Design Week is just around the corner and the city is ready to welcome thousands of visitors to the biggest and most popular design event in the world.
-For seven days Milan will become the mecca of designers, architects, and creatives, with a packed schedule of parties, exclusive presentations, secret pop-ups and beautiful palaces opening their doors to the public.
+Milan Design Week is just round the corner and the city is ready to welcome thousands of visitors to the biggest and most popular design event in the world.
+For seven days Milan will become the mecca of designers, architects and creatives, with a packed schedule of parties, exclusive presentations, secret pop-ups and beautiful palaces opening their doors to the public.
 This is one of the best times of the year to visit Milan, thanks to the hundreds of cool happenings that will liven up the city and a buzzing cosmopolitan atmosphere all around.

 Let’s sort out the basics

 The heart of the Design Week is Il Salone del Mobile, the international design fair where over 2,000 exhibitors will showcase their products and solutions for contemporary living.
 Taking place at Rho Fiera, the fair is open to members of the trade only during weekdays, while the general public is admitted over the weekend.
-Make sure to buy your tickets in advance on the Salone del Mobile website to avoid wasting time in long queues (it costs 35 euros or 39.50 including a return ticket for public transportation).
+Make sure to buy your tickets in advance on the event website to avoid wasting time in long queues (it’s 35 euros, or 39.50 including a return ticket for public transportation).

 Comfort is key for this event, so leave your fancy shoes at home and wear trainers, as you’ll be walking a lot.
-And leave all those colorful brochures and flyers and take photos instead, your back will thank you.
-Also, because of the great number of exhibitions and parties happening all over town, it’s simply impossible to see everything, so forget your FOMO (aka, fear of missing out) and write down a list of your must-sees instead.
+Also, leave all those colorful brochures and flyers and take photos instead, your back will thank you.
+Also, because of the great number of exhibitions and parties happening all over town, it’s simply impossible to see everything, so forget your FOMO (aka, fear of missing out) and write down a list of your must-sees. instead.